Phone Answering Service for Small Business: Options, Pricing, and How to Pick

 Per-minute services (Ruby at $4.70/min, Rosie at ~$0.20/min) charge for every second of talk time.
 A chatty caller or a detailed emergency description costs you more.
 You can’t control how long a caller talks.

-Per-call services (Claudessa at ~$0.29/call on Starter) charge the same flat rate regardless of call length.
+Per-call services (Claudessa at $0.29/call) charge the same flat rate regardless of call length.
 A 30-second scheduling call and a 5-minute emergency triage cost the same.

 Example: 5-minute HVAC emergency call